mosirnik/KK_MainGameVR/README.md

 Use the touchpad to teleport.
-Before you finish teleporting, you can draw a circle along the rim of the trackpad (or similarly rotate the thumbstick) to change your orientation after teleporting.
+Before you finish teleporting, you can draw a circle along the rim of the trackpad (or similarly rotate the thumbstick) to change your would-be orientation after teleporting.

 Holding the Grip button takes you into grab action.
 Here you can move around by "grabbing" the world.
 If you additionally press Trigger, you can also rotate